futureweiwirelesslab/wreports/_posts/2020-06-17-Ongoing-US-Signal-Processing-6G.md

 Surveys like this aim to stimulate open collaboration on early-stage fundamental research efforts, in which Futurewei Wireless Research actively participates, as they often lead to successful commercial rollouts many years down the road, as epitomized by, e.g. massive MIMO study that led to successful 5G deployments a decade later.
 Understanding the academic directions will help us also coordinate our efforts in terms of directions and where important leadership might lie.

 We spotlight the following topics.
-•‘Physical’ Theory of Information
+*'Physical’ Theory of Information
-•	High-Dimensional Signal Processing
+* High-Dimensional Signal Processing
-•	A New Problem in Sensing
+* A New Problem in Sensing
-•	Online Algorithm
+* Online Algorithm
-•	New Problems in URLLC
+* New Problems in URLLC
-•	One-Bit Array
+* One-Bit Array
-•	Inexpensive Large Surface?
+* Inexpensive Large Surface?

 References are chosen sparingly; insofar as only essential original contributions are concerned.

-Read the full report [HERE](https://github.com/futureweiwirelesslab/wreports/blob/master/attachement/Insight-Report-signal-processing-final.pdf)
+Read the full report [HERE](https://github.com/futureweiwirelesslab/wreports/raw/master/attachement/Insight-Report-signal-processing-final.pdf)